thicccat688/selenium-recaptcha-solver/README.md

 You can use this package to solve ReCAPTCHA challenges with selenium.

-It supports single-step and multi-step audio solving for ReCAPTCHA V2.
+It supports single-step and multi-step audio solving for ReCAPTCHA V2 with >90% success rate.

 Please use this package responsibly and for non-exploitative ends.